TYPO3-Documentation/t3docs-wiki-migration/output_pages/ExtbaseUndFluidFaq.rst

 There will be support for localized error labels at some point.
 Currently you can use the error code in order to output the error message in the current language.
-See Translated validation error messages for Fluid [outdated wiki link].
+See `Translated validation error messages for Fluid <translated-validation-error-messages-for-fluid>`__.

 How can I render localized dates?
 ---------------------------------